 contain mineral oils (petroleum jelly etc) must be avoided, since they

 linger on the surface of the hoof and prevent the hoof from

-hoof, since you do not want the bottom to become soft and soggy, which encourages THRUSH!.
+'breathing'.
 Grooming Practice: Apply a natural hoof oil to the outside of the

 Thrush - Thrush is a fungal infection of the hoof, often brought on by

 excessive moisture in the horses' environment (spring rains on the

 pasture, wet stalls etc.) I have tried various remedies on several horses with little effect until I tried this natural thrush remedy.
 Grooming Practice: Clean, brush and dry hooves daily.
 Remedy the conditions that led to the development of fungus, such as a wet stall, muddy paddock, etc. Have

 farrier trim hooves on a regular schedule and keep horses environment

 dry.
 Further you can try washing your horse's sole and frog with Dawn, then rinse off well with clear water, followed with a water/cider vinegar solution.
 Then apply a natural thrush treatment.
 There is one extremely efficient thrush treatment for horses that is NON-TOXIC.
 This product is made in the USA from plant-derived ingredients.
 I found this to be the best product or remedy so far.
 Experiment and keep at it until it's completely gone!